iggredible/Learn-Vim/ch21_vimrc.md

 Let's create a file inside the `~/.vim` directory and name it `/settings` (`~/.vim/settings`).
 The name itself is arbitrary and you can name it whatever you like.

-You are going to split it into three components:
+You are going to split it into four components:
 - Third-party plugins (`~/.vim/settings/plugins.vim`).
 - General settings (`~/.vim/settings/configs.vim`).
+- Custom functions (`~/.vim/settings/functions.vim`).
 - Key mappings (`~/.vim/settings/mappings.vim`) .

 Inside `~/.vimrc`: